alevoski/ScanPC/readme.md

 ```

 **Method 2 - Compile the code into an executable file**
 You will need pyinstaller module
 ```
 pip install pyinstaller
 c:\<yourpythonpath>\Scripts\pyinstaller.exe --onefile --icon=logoScanPC.ico main.py
 ```
 A folder named "dist" will be created with a scanPC executable file.
-Note : you need to compile with a 32 bit Python version to perform scan on 32 bit Windows OS
+***Note*** : you need to compile with a 32 bit Python version to perform scan on x86 and x64 Windows OS
+***Note 2*** : you need to compile with Python 3.4 x86 for a maximum OS compatibility
+***Note 3*** : you need [Visual C++ 2010 X86](https://www.microsoft.com/en-US/download/confirmation.aspx?id=5555) to execute a compiled Python program on the targeted computers

 Put the code or the exe on a USB key and go scanning some Windows computers.

 ***Note : To limit viruses spreading, you should always analyze your scanning devices between two scans !***
 [Decontamine_Linux can help you !](https://github.com/alevoski/decontamine_Linux)

 #### Demo
 ![](DOCS/DEMO/scanpc_demo.gif)

 ## Author
-Alexandre Buissé
+Alexandre BuissÃ©

 ## License
 ScanPC.
 Audit tool for Windows.
-Copyright (C) 2019 Alexandre Buissé alevoski@pm.me
+Copyright (C) 2019 Alexandre BuissÃ© alevoski@pm.me

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU Affero General Public License as published